 examination and one complete flight evaluation.
 When an examiner designation

-for the entire proficiency or flight check to be accomplished in a FFS, then the APM is not required to observe the APD/DFEE in the aircraft for a renewal.
-APM and POI Responsibility.
+for the entire proficiency or flight check to be accomplished in a full flight

+simulator (FFS), then the APM is not required to observe the APD/DFEE in the aircraft for a renewal.

+D. APM and POI Responsibility.
 Before renewing an APD/DFEE designation,

 the APM and POI must determine whether the APD/DFEE’s services have been satisfactory,

 whether the APD/DFEE’s level of activity warrants a redesignation, and whether

 the APD/DFEE’s services continue to be needed.
 The examiner’s level of activity may be determined from the PTRS.